Questfall/docs/assets/questfall-tokens-qft.md

 * Total Supply of 10 000 000 QFT
 * On Polygon Blockchain
 * [Issued Weekly](../overview/quest-mining.md) in decreasing portions based on a pre-defined formula.
-* There is no premining - QFT can be earned by activities on Questfall and by holding founders NFT.
+* There is no pre-mining or minting - QFT can be earned by activities on Questfall and by holding founders NFT.
 * [Deflationary Tokenomics](../overview/deflationary-tokenomics.md) - Tokens are constantly burned by Questfall users for system benefits.

 ### QFT Utility: